yushi2006/neura/README.md

 📎 [LinkedIn – Yusuf Mohamed](https://www.linkedin.com/in/yusufmohamed2006/)

 ---

-## 🤝 Contributing

-Nawah is currently a one-man project, but it's open for contributions.

-You can help with:
-- Writing CUDA kernels
-- Expanding layer coverage
-- Improving training utilities
-- Fixing bugs and improving developer experience

-If you're passionate about low-level DL tooling, compiler design, or building custom model infra — you're welcome here.

-**Fork the repo.
-Open an issue.
-Build the future.**

----

-## 🧠 Nawah’s Vision

-Nawah isn’t trying to be the next PyTorch — it’s a rethink of how we *build* and *interface with* Nawahl networks.

-### It’s built to:
-- Let you define models as **semantic, readable pipelines**
-- Strip back unnecessary layers of abstraction
-- Give you control from **Python to CUDA**
-- Be a real tool for research and experimentation, not just deployment

-> If PyTorch is a spaceship, Nawah is the blueprint, the engine, and the wrench.

-Use it to learn.
-Use it to build.
-Use it to push the limits.

----

 ## 📄 License

 **MIT License** — free to use, modify, and commercialize with attribution.